-In summary, the above idea only works in the setting where receiver randomness is chosen after the adversary displays all commitments for which CCAVaI may be queried, but unfortunately it fails in our setting, where receiver randomness can be sampled uniformly, at any point, any number of times the adversary demands.
+In summary, the above idea only works in the setting where receiver randomness is chosen after the adversary displays all commitments for which CCAVal may be queried, but unfortunately it fails in our setting, where receiver randomness can be sampled uniformly, at any point, any number of times the adversary demands.
 Our main idea is to introduce a new axis of hardness.
 We use quantum-classical tradeoffs.
 We replace the public key encryption with a perfectly binding quantum polynomial-time breakable commitment scheme and rely on an nmc schemes where nmc.CCAVal runs in quantum polynomial time.

 How does this help?
-Consider that the OWP is quantum secure, then if the adversary submits a commitment P and a query $\mathsf{CCAVal}(\rho, \mathsf{tag}, P)$ such that $P[\rho] = (c_0, c_1, \dots, c{T'/2}, \pi)$ where $\pi$ verifies, and $c_1, \dots, c{T'/2}$ are not consistent and well formed, then one can form an efficient quantum adversary that runs in time polynomial in the time of the adversary that breaks the OWP security.
-The idea is that for this to happen $c_0$ must be a commitment of $\mathsf{OWP}^{-1}(\rho)$ due to perfect soundness of NIWI.
-And, then, $c_0$ can be simply inverted by running a quantum polynomial time extractor of the commitment.
-Note that the reduction also needs to respond to $\mathsf{CCAVal}$ queries while interacting with the adversary, but those can also be run in quantum polynomial time.
+Consider that the OWP is quantum secure, then if the adversary submits a commitment P and a query $CCAVal(\rho, tag, P)$ such that $P[\rho] = (c_0, c_1, \ldots, c{T'/2}, \pi)$ where π verifies, and $c_1, \ldots, c{T'/2}$ are not consistent and well formed, then one can form an efficient quantum adversary that runs in time polynomial in the time of the adversary that breaks the OWP security.
+The idea is that for this to happen c_0 must be a commitment of $OWP^{-1}(\rho)$ due to perfect soundness of NIWI.
+And, then, c_0 can be simply inverted by running a quantum polynomial time extractor of the commitment.
+Note that the reduction also needs to respond to CCAVaI queries while interacting with the adversary, but those can also be run in quantum polynomial time.

-In the classical world, commitments to compute $c_0$ and $\mathsf{nmc}$ , NIWI and other primitives can be made to be more secure than OWP to go input by input and argue security of the commitment scheme.
+In the classical world, commitments to compute c_0 and nmc, NIWI and other primitives can be made to be more secure than OWP to go input by input and argue security of the commitment scheme.
 This brings us to one last issue.
 Except we are not aware of a quantum secure one-way permutation, from well-studied assumptions.
 To deal with this issue, we observe that we could have also used a quantum secure collision resistant hash function, where the keys are randomly chosen (such as known via the small-integer soultion/LWE problems).
-In this case $c_0$ will be used to commit to a collision for the hash function.
+In this case c_0 will be used to commit to a collision for the hash function.